-In the ’80s, no one much paid attention to eyebrow shapes.
+In the ’80s, no one much paid attention to eyebrow styles.
 Yeah, maybe for those truly unruly or super-straying hairs, we picked up a pair of tweezers.
 But we didn’t go beyond that.
 Big, bold brows were the rig du jour because, much like a head of hair, full was in.
 Ladies like Brooke Shields and Cindy Crawford set the tone with natural shapes and a welcome bushiness.

-Eyebrow Trends: Thick to Thin
+Eyebrow Styles: Thick to Thin

-In the ’90s-00s, much like the runway’s wayfish models, brow shapes took a turn for the thinner side.
+In the ’90s-00s, much like the runway’s wayfish models, eyebrow shapes took a turn for the thinner side.
 In truth, those thin, heavily managed brows hung around for a long time.
 We plucked and trimmed our eyebrows down to tiny lines, and some women even went hair-free above the eyes only to draw in the brows with a pencil.
 The trend of over-plucking definitely took its toll.

 And Somewhere in Between

 Like all trends, we’re now seeing things go the other way.
 Sales of serums are tell the story: big eyebrows are top of mind.
-Women are searching for growth remedies to repair a decade or so of stick thin brow mistakes.
+Women are searching for growth remedies to repair a decade or so of stick-thin brow mistakes.
 And with that search comes a more thoughtful middle ground.
 We don’t want bushy, but we need some substance above the eyes.